kwarari/Cash-App/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+The comapny uses a wide variety of technologies listed below;
+1) *Cleanse* - Cleanse is a Swift dependency injection framework that is used to wire libraries.
+Wiring libraries, simply put, is where dependency injection is performed via Cleanse by creating bindings, modules, and components for the objects that are injected into the applications.
+2) *Using AWS Lambda Extensions to Accelerate AWS Secrets Manager Access* - AWS Lambda Extensions are a new way for tools to integrate deeply into the Lambda environment, and they can run before the start of a Lambda function.
+This allows square to perform preparatory tasks that are only necessary on a cold start.
+3) *Radiography* - a small library for looking at view hierarchies with text-ray vision.
+This library is used to provide context in automated crash reports and help debug development apps.
+Recently the code has been coverted to Kotlin and the API has been modernized.

+4) *Ruby 3* - Ruby 3 has been to add type checking tooling.

+5) *Enabling AWS Lambda Functions to call into the Square datacenter’s envoy service mesh* thus enabling Serverless Applications at Square.

+6) *Anvil* - Anvil is a Kotlin compiler plugin that automatically adds Dagger modules and component interfaces to the required Dagger components.

+7) *Atlas* - Atlas helps machine learning practitioners take projects from 0 to 100 fast, with features that make it easy to run, evaluate and deploy thousands of experiments concurrently.
+Atlas consists of a Python SDK, CLI, GUI & Scheduler.

+8) *PySurvival* - PySurvival is an open source python package for Survival Analysis modeling — the modeling concept used to analyze or predict when an event is likely to happen.
+It is built on top the most commonly used machine learning packages: NumPy, SciPy, and PyTorch.

+9) *Beta* **(*a booking API*)** - Beta enables square to create a free online booking website that manages scheduling, staffing, inventory, customers, and payments in a single point of sale.

+10) *OAuth Revocation Webhook* - OAuth revocation events make it easier for developers to respond when a connected merchant revokes all access tokens, or when an application revokes access/refresh tokens granted to it.
+Revocation webhooks can help reduce occurrences of 401 Unauthorized errors due to revoked access tokens, and provide revocation visibility for purposes of security auditing and application usage analytics.

 ## Landscape: